RalfGuder/cwm-api/src/main/java/org/omg/java/cwm/analysis/datamining/Readme.md

 Figure 12-6.
 Logical data metaclasses are illustrated in Figure 12-7.
 Attribute assignment and attribute usage metaclasses are illustrated in two subsequent diagrams (Figure 12-8 and Figure 12-9, respectively)

+Finally, metaclasses used to model the matrix representation and taxonomy of mining data are presented in Figure 12-10, Category Matrix, and Figure 12-11, Category Taxonomy, respectively.

+Figure 12-6 illustrates those elements of the Mining Data metamodel used to model physical data, whereas the following diagram shows those elements facilitating the logical modeling of data.